stldsa/site/README.md

     $ git clone https://github.com/stldsa/site.git stldsa && cd stldsa

-If you are a member of DSA, ask to be added as a maintainer of the repo.
-If you are not a member, feel free to fork the repo.

 ### 2. [Install Docker](https://docs.docker.com/engine/install/) (if you haven't already)

 ### 3. Build the Docker Image